Eating & Drinking | FAQ

 The food is purchased on the basis of statistics and experience.
 Unforeseeable factors such as sudden changes of the university timetables or weather conditions can lead to more customers than expected.
 Of course, we always try our best to provide enough food for our customers without producing too much food waste at the same time.

-According to our most recent survey, approximately nine percent of the dining hall customers are vegetarians and three percent are vegan.
-21 percent are flexitarian.
+According to our sales figures, approximately thirty percent of the dining hall customers are vegetarian/vegan.
 Therefore, we offer vegetarian variations of the wok dish as well as a veggie burger.
 In addition to the vegetable and salad buffet there is a vegetarian dish on the menu every day.
-For our vegan customers we offer vegan dishes to choose from (stew or 2,10 € dish) every day.
+For our vegan customers we offer vegan dishes to choose from (stew or vegetarian dish) every day.
+The offer of vegetarian/vegan dishes will be expanded in the future.

 Yes, you can drink the hot and cold drinks you purchase from your own reusable cup or use our environmentally friendly MensaCup